Shivangana Vasudeva, NDTV, Modified: November 19, 2014 12:57 IST

 The excreted droppings with beans are collected, cleaned, dried and given a light roast carefully keeping its complex flavors intact.

-...And that's the story of how the world's finest blends, Kopi Luwak was born.
+...And that's how one of the world's finest blends, Kopi Luwak was born.

 This strange brew is said to be smooth, pleasant, earthy with hints of caramel and chocolate.
 Sip it and then let out a satisfied purr...